I’m no expert on this sobriety thing, but here’s my alcohol free advice from 100 days of sobriety (I’m now almost two years sober and stand by it).

 Let the decision to try an alcohol free life become an empowering adventure rather than a fear based imprisonment.

-The biggest lesson I have recieved from my first 100 days of not drinking is that removing the booze is not a quick fix.
-I thought giving up alcohol would magic away all of my problems – it hasn’t (no shit) – but the perspective I have now is filled with potential rather than gloom & I wouldn’t swap that for the world.
+The biggest lesson I have received from my first 100 days of not drinking is that removing the booze is not a quick fix.
+I thought sobriety would magic away all of my problems – it hasn’t (no shit) – but the perspective I have now is filled with potential rather than gloom & I wouldn’t swap that for the world.

 1.I don’t need to be drunk to lose things or to get lost.